Starlink is an internet service provider that launches thousands of its own satellites into low-Earth orbit (LEO).

 Starlink customers pay a monthly fee of $110 on top of a one-time hardware cost of $599, which provides them with a satellite dish and router.
 Users can even download a Starlink-powered mobile app that utilizes augmented reality (AR) to determine the optimal location for setting up the hardware.

-The company, in May 2022, surpassed 400,000 worldwide subscribers.
-This would peg Starlink’s revenue at more than $500 million a year (taking both monthly subscription and hardware installation revenue into account).
+The company, in December 2022, reached the inaugural mark of 1 million subscribers.
+This would peg Starlink’s revenue at more than $1.32 billion a year (taking both monthly subscription and hardware installation revenue into account but excluding business and RV customers).

 However, critics have voiced multiple concerns regarding Starlink and massive LEO satellite constellations in general.
 For once, astronomers lament that the brightness of the satellites (i.e., reflecting against the sun) affects the visibility of telescopes.